 About the Rodgers North American Classical Organ Competition

->

-> The Rodgers Instruments Corporation is pleased to announce that the Rodgers North American Classical Organ Competition has been revamped and will have a new focus on young performers in 2015.
+The Rodgers North American Classical Organ Competition has been revamped and focuses on young performers 14 to 22 years old.

->

-> Equally exciting is the change to a new venue for the competition.
-Finalists will perform in the Music Theater of the stunning Musical Instrument Museum in Phoenix, Arizona.
+Finalists performed in the Music Theater of the stunning Musical Instrument Museum in Phoenix, Arizona.
 MIM is dedicated to offering a shared experience of the history of musical instruments throughout the world to visitors who tour its 200,000 square feet of exhibit space displaying instruments from 200 countries and regions.

->

-> Cash awards for competition winners are $3,000 for first place, $2,000 for second and $1,500 for third.
+Cash awards for competition winners are $3,000 for first place, $2,000 for second and $1,500 for third.
 Winners of past competitions have gone on to appear as recitalists playing for audiences around the country.

 Tuesday, May 5, 2015